Cheerful and Colorful Paintings

 Liz Hill:

-3 day Liz Hill workshop.
+I've been busy gathering supplies for the 3 day Liz Hill workshop.
 I know I'm taking too much "stuff" but when the supply list has watercolor, gouache, acrylic and collage paper, isn't that just about your whole studio?
 We will be working on hot press watercolor paper.
 Liz from the Woodlands, is one of the Daily Painters of Texas and that is where I first saw her work and love what she does with line and wash.

 Alex Powers: